Getting Started with CSP Kit

 Option 3: CLI Tools

-For developers who want to contribute or manage service definitions:
+For developers who want to contribute or test CSP configurations:

 npm install -g @csp-kit/cli